Stifel slashes price target on Scientific Games Corporation [SGMS] – find out why.

 Scientific Games Corporation [SGMS] Insider Position Details

-There are presently around $657 million, or 62.30% of SGMS stock, in the hands of institutional investors.
-The top three institutional holders of SGMS stocks are: FINE CAPITAL PARTNERS, L.P. with ownership of 9,110,726, which is approximately -0.326% of the company’s market cap and around 0.30% of the total institutional ownership; SYLEBRA CAPITAL LTD, holding 8,619,044 shares of the stock with an approximate value of $97.65 million in SGMS stocks shares; and BLACKROCK INC., currently with $71.93 million in SGMS stock with ownership of nearly -2.302% of the company’s market capitalization.
+There are presently around 769 million, or 62.30% of SGMS stock, in the hands of institutional investors.
+The top three institutional holders of SGMS stocks are: FINE CAPITAL PARTNERS L.P. with ownership of 9110726, which is approximately (0.33) of the company’s market cap and around 0.30% of the total institutional ownership; SYLEBRA CAPITAL LTD, holding 8619044 shares of the stock with an approximate value of $114.98 million in SGMS stocks shares; and BLACKROCK INC., currently with $84.7 million in SGMS stock with ownership of nearly (2.3) of the company’s market capitalization.